fwkz/dill/README.md

 Exposing dynamic backends on the static frontend ports is the bread-and-butter of any modern proxy.
 Load balancing multiple dynamic backends from one ingress point using on-demand opened ports is something that, for a good reason as it might poise certain security concerns, is not that simple.
 But when you exactly know what you are doing you are pretty much on your own.

+## How `dill` differs from classic proxies?

+Traditional L4 proxies and load balancers often require operators to pre-define the complete set of listening ports in static configuration files.
+Exposing a new service on a previously unused port typically involves manually updating this configuration and reloading or restarting the proxy instance. `dill` fundamentally differs by embracing dynamic listener management.
+Instead of static declarations, `dill` discovers the required listeners (IP addresses and ports) through its configured [Routing Providers](#providers) (like Consul, Nomad, or even a watched file).
+This allows `dill` to open and close frontend listening ports on-demand as backend services appear and disappear, offering greater agility and automation, especially in dynamic, service-oriented environments where manual port management becomes a significant operational burden.

 ## Table of Contents
 - [dill](#dill)
   - [Table of Contents](#table-of-contents)